Professor Jennifer Claire Curtin

 I have expertise in New Zealand and Australian politics with a particular focus on voters, elections, rural and regional representation, and the rise of independents and minor parties.
 I am a principal investigator in the New Zealand Election Study.

-I am always interested in supervising graduate students in any of the subfields listed above, and especially if the research project has a cross-national comparative dimension.
+I am interested in supervising graduate students in any of the subfields listed above, especially if the research project has a focus on gender, politics and public policy.

 Selected publications and creative works (Research Outputs)